alza-bitz/snowpark-clj/.github/instructions/solution_design.instructions.md

 - Use either fijit or finagle-clojure for any required Scala interop with the Snowpark Functions API, for example to support complex column expressions.

 # Convert layer
-- The internal API for data and schema conversions.
+- The internal API for data conversions.
 - It should include functions for converting data from Clojure to Snowpark and back again.
-- It should include functions for converting Malli schemas to Snowpark schemas.
 - All conversion functions must take read-key-fn or write-key-fn args as appropriate and use those functions when converting.
-- The goal is to isolate all table column name and schema field name conversions to read-key-fn and write-key-fn functions only, with no hard-coding elsewhere.
+- All table column name conversions must be done with read-key-fn and write-key-fn functions only.
 - The read-key-fn and write-key-fn args are required, not optional, so they don't need to be defaulted.

 # References to similar projects for inspiration